 An unidentified man stepped in front of a moving car at the corner of East First and Los Angeles streets yesterday afternoon, and was knocked to the ground, sustaining a deep three-inch laceration of the scalp, with possibly a fracture of the skull.
-The man was under the influence of liquor at the timer say witnesses to the accident, who reported that he left a saloon a moment before he was struck

-The man was under the influence of liquor at the timer say witnesses to the accident, who reported that he left a saloon a moment before he was struck by the car and attempted to cross the tracks, unmindful of the approaching car.
+Tracture of the skull.
+The man was under the influence of liquor at the time, say witnesses to the accident, who reported that he left a saloon a moment before he was struck by the car and attempted to cross the tracks, unmindful of the approaching car.
 Inmates of the saloon say that his name is believed to be William Patterson, but no one who knew him could be found.

-THE ANCESTOR HUNT
+THE ANCESTOR HUN

 At Hotel Hollywood Mr. and Mrs. Arthur Letts gave a large dinner party last evening.
-Christmas bells and red sathr ribbon were arranged in canopy effect over the table and holly and ferns decorated the table.
+Christmas bells and red satin ribbon were arranged in canopy effect over the table and holly and ferns decorated the table.
 Covers were laid for Mr. and Mrs. Harry Philp, Mr. and Mrs. C. B. Weaver, Mr. and Mrs. J. W. Aldritt, Rev. and Mrs. A. Hardie, Mrs. Richard Letts, Misses Ethel Hardie, Ada, Edna and Gladys Letts.
-Lila and Dorothy Weaver, Dr. W. S. Philp, Masters Harland Weaver, Cyril Aldrit and Arthur Letts, jr. WASHINGTON, Dec.
+Lila and Dorothy Weaver, Dr. W. S. Philp, Masters Harland Weaver, Cyril Aldrit and Arthur Letts, jr.

+WASHINGTON, Dec.
 25.-Because of the prisoner's previous good military record the president has issued a pardon in the case of Paul H. McDonald, formerly first lieutenant of the Tenth infantry.
 He was convicted about a year ago on the charge of obtaining money under false pretenses and sentenced to be dismissed from the army and to serve two years in the military prison at Fort Leavenworth, Kas.